 Well, like this story, the film is also highly amusing so, if you haven’t seen it, I hope you will!

-Next time, we’ll be discussing Carry On… Up the Khyber! which is considered among the very best of the series!
+Next time, we’ll be discussing Carry On… Up the Khyber!, which is considered to be among the very best of the series!

 Want to follow that series closely?
 Make sure to take a look at my other reviews!